egaba/ember-yup/README.md

 Sorry, no tests yet.
 This library is built with passion and laziness. ;)

-But seriously, tests are on the way.
-There are a couple things I'd like to test and iron out, such as how we will validate `arrays`, deeply nested `objects`, and relationships with Form Field components.
-Until then, components in this library are still actively growing and evolving.
+Tests will come once I finish developing the base set of validation components with v1.0.0.
+Until then, this library is in beta.

 ### Installation